 The jitter buffer delay budget contains 40ms if the packet duration is 20ms and it includes the expected jitter profiles for terrestrial network transmission.
 In case of 40ms packet duration, the budget is doubled to 80ms, which is not further discussed.
 The value for the air interface in [D.1] just reflects the delay between UE and measurement equipment (2 ms) and needs be replaced by the expected delay for real air interface, i.e. air interface to GEO satellite or terrestrial network.

-For MTSI-based speech only services with LTE and NR, the UE delay is outlined in the following table:
+For MTSI-based speech only services with LTE and NR, the UE delay is outlined in Table 5.1.2-1.